jjbailey/sentinal/README.md

     expire   = 7D
     retmax   = 5M

-### Precedence of Keys

-`retmin` takes precedence over `diskfree`.
-`diskfree` and `inofree` take precedence over `expire`, `retmax`.
-The lesser of `expire` and `retmax` takes precedence over the other.
+### Simple Log Monitor

+sentinal can monitor logs and process them when they reach a given size.
+In this example, sentinal runs logrotate on chattyapp.log when sentinal notices the log exceeded 5MiB in size:

+    [global]
+    pidfile  = /run/chattyapp.pid

+    [chattyapp]
+    dirname  = /var/log
+    subdirs  = 1
+    template = chattyapp.log
+    pcrestr  = chattyapp\.log\.
+    uid      = root
+    gid      = root
+    loglimit = 5M
+    postcmd  = /usr/sbin/logrotate -f /opt/sentinal/etc/chattyapp.conf

 ### Logfile Ingestion and Processing

-sentinal can ingest and process logs, rotate logs on demand or when they reach a given size, and optionally post-process logs after rotation.
+sentinal can ingest and process logs, rotate them on demand or when they reach a given size, and optionally post-process logs after rotation.
 For logfile processing, replace the application's logfile with a FIFO, and set sentinal to read from it.

 For example, this configuration connects the dd program to example.log for log ingestion, and rotates and compresses the log when it reaches 5G in size: